cepthomas/SublimeBagOfTricks/ST_NOTES.md

 To create a new package, simply create a new directory under `%data_dir%\Installed Packages`.
 You can access this directory from the Preferences > Browse Packages menu.

 To override a file in an existing package, just create a file with the same name under the `Packages\%name%` directory.

+To remove items from default menus: In <user>\AppData\Roaming\Sublime Text 3\Packages, create a new folder that’s named exactly like the package you want to overwrite.
+For Sublime Core, this is “Default”.
+In this folder, create a new .sublime-menu file.
+Either add only your own stuff, or copy the default content and edit it.

 For example to override the file function.sublime-snippet in the Python.sublime-package package that ships with Sublime Text, create a directory called Python under the `%data_dir%\Packages` directory, and place your function.sublime-snippet file there.